tnebooks/10th-science/content.en/laws-of-motion/_index.md

 Let us define force in a more scientific manner using the three laws proposed by Sir Isaac Newton.
 These laws help you to understand the motion of a body and also to predict the future course of its motion, if you know the forces acting on it.
 Before Newton formulated his three laws of motion, a different perception about the force and motion of bodies prevailed.
 Let us first look at these ideas and then eventually learn about Newton’s laws in this unit.

-**Learning Objectives**

-At the end of this lesson students will be able to: � Understand the concepts of force and motion.

-� Explain inertia and its types.

-� State the three laws of Newton.

-� Apply Newtonian concept of force and motion.

-� Define force, momentum and impulse.

-� Distinguish between mass and weight

-� Analyze weightlessness and the principle of conservation of momentum.

-� Explain the law of gravitation and its applications.

-� Understand the variations in 'g' due to height and depth.

-� Solve numerical problems related to force and motion

-LAWS OF MOTION1

-10th\_Science\_Unit-1.indd 1 06-12-2021 17:28:44

-2**10th Standard Science**

-_Mechanics_ is the branch of physics that deals with the effect of force on bodies.
+Mechanics is the branch of physics that deals with the effect of force on bodies.
 It is divided into two branches, namely, statics and dynamics.

-**Statics:** It deals with the bodies, which are at rest under the action of forces. **Dynamics:** It is the study of moving bodies under the action of forces.
-Dynamics is further divided as follows. **Kinematics:** It deals with the motion of bodies without considering the cause of motion. **Kinetics:** It deals with the motion of bodies considering the cause of motion.
+**Statics:** It deals with the bodies, which are at rest under the action of forces.
+**Dynamics:** It is the study of moving bodies under the action of forces.
+Dynamics is further divided as follows.
+**Kinematics:** It deals with the motion of bodies without considering the cause of motion. **Kinetics:** It deals with the motion of bodies considering the cause of motion.

 ## FORCE AND MOTION

-According to _Aristotle_ a Greek Philosopher and Scientist, the natural state of earthly bodies is ‘rest’.
+According to Aristotle a Greek Philosopher and Scientist, the natural state of earthly bodies is ‘rest’.
 He stated that a moving body naturally comes to rest without any external influence of the force.
 Such motions are termed as **‘natural motion’ (Force independent).** He also proposed that a force (a push or a pull) is needed to make the bodies to move from their natural state (rest) and behave contrary to their own natural state called as **‘violent motion’ (Force dependent)**.
 Further, he said, when two differnt mass bodies are dropped from a height, the heavier body falls faster than the lighter one.

-_Galileo_ proposed the following concepts about force, motion and inertia of bodies: (i) The natural state of all earthly bodies
+Galileo proposed the following concepts about force, motion and inertia of bodies:

-is either the state of rest or the state of uniform motion.
+(i) The natural state of all earthly bodies is either the state of rest or the state of uniform motion.

 (ii) A body in motion will continue to be in the same state of motion as long as no external force is applied.